"If we look and feel the same, we're going to get the same output"

 But many candidates that enter some of these programs don’t end up in the IT industry, points out Microsoft's Global Partner Solutions Director for ANZ, Vanessa Sorenson.

 That’s a problem she wants to address.
-She will speak at the 2023 CRN Pipeline conference on the Gold Coast in August.
+She will speak at the 2023 CRN Pipeline conference on the Gold Coast in August, where she will also talk about customers’ expectations around value from technology spending, and the divide between Australian organisations that have moved to cloud and are going through their second round of digital transformation, and those that are yet to make the leap to cloud.

 Sorenson knows the realities of bringing people from outside IT into technology roles.